-PTA 280 Physical Therapist Assistant Seminar
+PTA 280 Seminar

-Physical Therapist Assistant Seminar presents topics to assist students in the transition into the workforce as entry level physical therapist assistants.
+Seminar presents topics to assist students in the transition into the workforce as entry level physical therapist assistants.
 Students will apply knowledge from previous coursework and clinical experience by completing a case study presentation to peers and faculty.
+(1/0/0)

-(1/0/0) Co-requisite: Physical Therapist Assistant Clinical IV.
+Co-requisite: Physical Therapist Assistant Clinical IV.

-PTA 310 Physical Therapist Assistant Clinical I
+PTA 310 Clinical I

-Physical Therapist Assistant Clinical I introduces the application of concepts and skills learned in previous PTA course work to hands-on patient care within the plan of care established by the physical therapist in selected clinical settings.
+Clinical I introduces the application of concepts and skills learned in previous PTA course work to hands-on patient care within the plan of care established by the physical therapist in selected clinical settings.
 It Includes orientation to the clinical area, observation of clinical procedures and limited practice with basic procedures.
 (0/0/3)

-Prerequisite: Introduction to Physical Therapist Assistant.
+Prerequisite: Introduction to Physical Therapist Assistant and Basic Skills for the Physical Therapist Assistant.